Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 * This intersection can be 0, we could check with an if or do it branchless, but we can also check this during the merge phase, and that's what I decided to do (this makes our lifes in the Simd version easier).
     * We could do two checks, one here and one in the merge, but there is no need/meaninful speed difference, so it's fine.
 * Write the or between `lhs_doc_id_group` and the `intersection` to `packed_result`.
-* We also do a branchless write only if the bits of lhs value would cross the group boundry when shifting (that's why we have the `msb_mask`), to save the work in the second phase we already add one to the group (the `msb_packed_result` is used in the second intersection phase as the lhs one).
+* We also do a branchless write only if the bits of lhs value would cross the group boundary when shifting (that's why we have the `msb_mask`), to save the work in the second phase we already add one to the group (the `msb_packed_result` is used in the second intersection phase as the lhs one).

-The operation described above of writing to `msb_packed_result` is repeated when incrementing lhs index (the reason is that in the second phase we need to analyze all possible cases where the bits would cross the group boundry) (3/3 done).
+The operation described above of writing to `msb_packed_result` is repeated when incrementing lhs index (the reason is that in the second phase we need to analyze all possible cases where the bits would cross the group boundary) (3/3 done).

 And with that I hope now you know how the first phase of the naive intersection works.